ZakariyaF/DevLog/README.md

 ## General info
 A simple Android application to keep track of developers' courses and projects.
-Add, modify and save your course and/or project progress easily!

 ## Screenshots
 ![Example screenshot 1](./img/screenshot_1.png)